 Recommendation For The Water Temperature of The Popular Turtle Types

 Now that you know how, where, and when turtles sleep, the next thing you might be interested to know is the appropriate temperature for your home turtle.
 It will ensure that your loving pet gets a cozy environment for sleeping.

 - Painted turtles are comfortable at 75-82°F temperature.

 - Red-eared Sliders will feel at home at 76-84°F temperature.

 - Asian Box tortoise will be comfy at 90°F.

 So, use a standard thermometer to regularly check the water and room temperature so that your turtle enjoys the environment.

 Although the sleeping habit differs greatly from one species to another for turtles, pet tortoise follows a familiar pattern.
 These will sleep about 4-6 hours per night and remain active in the daytime.
 Also, they will find a safe place to protects themselves from larger predators when they sleep.

-This is also common among domesticated turtles since mostly they came from wild or past few days in captivation before arriving home.
-Lastly, we recommend you to prepare a cozy sleeping environment for turtles with adequate space and proper heating.
+This is also common among domesticated turtles since mostly they came from the wild or past few days in captivation before arriving home.
+Lastly, we recommend you prepare a cozy sleeping environment for turtles with adequate space and proper heating.